Programme Code: M102

-In Year Two of the Senior Status LLB, you will take 3 core compulsory subjects (to the value of 2.5 units) and modules from the Option List below to the value of 2.0 units, for a total of 4.5 units to be studied in the year.
+In Year Two of the Senior Status LLB students will take 3 core compulsory modules (to the value of 75 credits) and modules from the Option List below to the value of 60 credits units, for a total of 135 credits to be studied in the second year.

 Year Two Option List

 - Students are required to attend all classes, study extensively on their own and together with other students, and prepare themselves to participate in an informed way in discussions.
 Students are also required to undertake assessed coursework and, in the ILLP module, to participate in assessed mooting (oral legal argument).

 - The usual format of classes is 2 hours of lectures per week, plus 1 hour of tutorial per week

 - Critical thinking is fostered in all module units offered in the Programme, in that all units introduce information and ideas that need to be assessed critically and analysed in context.
 Students are encouraged not simply to summarise evidence and arguments but also develop their own assessments as to the relative value of different strategies/ arguments/ evidence.